Upendra5791/ng-github-users-interface/github-users/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Details
+This project lists the Github users in a Tabular for with id and Name along with the user avatar.
+Clicking on the User name will navigate the user to a new page with a brief owner details and the list of repositories.

+This project uses Angular Material for styling.

+Find the sample screenshots in project-sample folder